hraberg/Shen.java/README.md

 ## This Java Port

 **Shen.java is an [invokedynamic](http://www.slideshare.net/CharlesNutter/jax-2012-invoke-dynamic-keynote) based [K Lambda](http://www.shenlanguage.org/documentation/shendoc.htm) compiler.** I don't vouch for any of the implementation details regarding this - I'm learning as we go.
 All code lives in [`Shen.java`](https://github.com/hraberg/Shen.java/blob/master/src/shen/Shen.java).
-It now passes the Shen test suite except for one test (see below).
+It passes the Shen test suite.

 The main [Shen JVM port](https://www.assembla.com/code/shen-on-java/git/nodes) is done by Joel Shellman and might be used for [Babel](http://www.shenlanguage.org/babel/babel.htm), Mark's IDE project.